What is Partnering Curriculum?

 - Relevance: Content must directly apply to partner roles.
 It should address their sales and technical needs.

-- Modularity: Break down content into smaller units.
-This allows flexible learning paths.
+- Modularity: Breaking down content into smaller units allows flexible learning paths.

-- Certification: Offer formal recognition for completion.
-Certifications validate partner expertise.
+- Certification: Offering formal recognition for completion validates partner expertise.

-- Continuous Update: Keep content current with new products.
-Update it for market changes.
+- Continuous Update: Keeping content current with new products is vital.
+Updating it for market changes is also necessary.

 4. Implementation